KirillYabl/send_messages_about_check/README.md

 Open command line (in windows `Win+R` and write `cmd` and `Ok`).
 Go to directory with program and write in cmd:

 ```
-docker run -dp 5000:5000 --env-file ./.env <YOUR DOCKER HUB USERNAME>/dvmn_checker_bot
+docker run -dp 5000:5000 --env-file ./.env dvmn_checker_bot
 ```

 You can drop `d` option if you want to watch logs.

-Or (if you pulled my repository):
-Or you can pull ready to use image:
+Or (if you pulled my repository) you can pull ready to use image:
 ```
 docker run -dp 5000:5000 --env-file ./.env kiablunovskii/dvmn_checker_bot
 ```